Kappa Draconis: Properties

 Kappa Draconis is a classical Be star, displaying Balmer emission lines in its spectrum.
 It is spinning rapidly with a projected rotational velocity of 170 km/s.
 The star is thought to be just entering its red giant phase, having exhausted the supply of hydrogen in its core.
 Over the next several thousand years, the star will expand, becoming more powerful but with a much cooler surface temperature.
 Tens of thousands of years from now, Kappa Draconis will appear much brighter, probably shining with a reddish hue.

 Kappa Draconis is a single-lined spectroscopic binary.
 The main Be star is orbited by another stellar companion, on a circular orbit with a period of 61.555 days.
+The secondary is an unusual star, a subdwarf B star.

 The General Catalogue of Variable Stars lists Kappa Draconis as a Gamma Cassiopeiae type star, a type of eruptive irregular variable star, whose visual magnitude varies from 3.82 to 4.01.
 However Balona and Dziembowsk classify it as a Zeta Ophiuchi star, a type of pulsating variable star, with a primary period of 10.4 hours.